Sustainability in industrial products

 The producer confirmed that the properties of the ETFE foil have

-We are commited since a long time to the development of new
+We are committed for a long time to the development of new

 products and production processes.
 Various factors determine our